The idea of “affiliate marketing” as we know it today was created in 1989 by a man named William J. Tobin.

 He created the first-ever affiliate program for his business: PC Flowers & Gift.

-Over 30 years later, I still see people asking if “affiliate marketing is a scam” or stating “this is just like a pyramid scheme, it won’t end well”.
+Over 30 years later, I still see people asking if “affiliate marketing is a scam” or asserting “this is just like a pyramid scheme; it won’t end well”.

-As it turns out, both ideas are wrong (and I am going to tell you why below).
+As it turns out, both ideas are wrong (and I will tell you why below).

 If you’re scared of going into affiliate marketing because you’ve heard affiliate marketing is just another type of pyramid scheme (sort of like MLM), be sure to read this entire guide I’ve prepared for you below.

 TLDR: NO – affiliate marketing is not a pyramid scheme in any way, shape, or form.
 Affiliate marketing is a much safer and much more trustworthy endeavor than a pyramid scheme will ever be.
 If you want to get started with affiliate marketing, do not think you will be getting involved in a pyramid scheme because that couldn’t be further from the truth.